-Document Requirements Access easement and Essential Facilities The Seller must provide Freddie Mac with the following documentation: and/or Recreational Facilities easement documentation If the Property shares primary ingress and/or egress with adjacent or neighboring properties Documentation in accordance with Section 8SBL.6 A PLIM, if required by Freddie Mac A copy of the survey if required for the Mortgage and photographs showing the location of the access easement and signage, if applicable An opinion from a land use attorney acceptable to Freddie Mac, if requested by Freddie Mac If the Essential Facilities and/or Recreational Facilities are located off-site (including another phase of a phased development) and are not under the exclusive control of the
+Document Requirements Access easement and Essential Facilities and/or Recreational The Seller must provide Freddie Mac with the following documentation: Facilities easement documentation If the Property shares primary ingress and/or egress with adjacent or neighboring properties Documentation in accordance with Section 8SBL.6 • A PLIM, if required by Freddie Mac A copy of the survey if required for the Mortgage and photographs showing the location of the access easement and signage, if applicable An opinion from a land use attorney acceptable to Freddie Mac, if requested by Freddie Mac If the Essential Facilities and/or Recreational Facilities are located off-site (including another phase of a phased development) and are not under the exclusive control of the

-Document Requirements owner Documentation in accordance with Section 8SBL.6 A PLIM, if required by Freddie Mac See also "confirmation of or a request for approval of shared facilities or access."
-Aged Receivables Report The Seller must review and submit to Freddie Mac a report which displays tenant outstanding balances (including any subsidies) and duration (typically reflected as 30, 60, and 90+day periods), including a cumulative total.
+Document Requirements owner Owner Documentation in accordance with Section 8SBL.6 A DLIM if required by Freddie Mee A PLIM, if required by Freddie Mac • See also "confirmation of or a request for approval of shared facilities or access."
+And Dessivables The Seller must review and submit to Freddie Mee a report Aged Receivables Report The Seller must review and submit to Freddie Mac a report which displays tenant outstanding balances (including any • subsidies) and duration (typically reflected as 30, 60, and 90+ day periods), including a cumulative total.
 The report should be dated as of the ending T-12 period for the current property financial statement submitted.
 Freddie Mac may require additional reports, over monthly intervals, in order to better assess changes in delinquencies and income collection over time.
 The document(s) must be certified using Form 1112, Borrower and Key Borrower Principal Blanket Certification.
-Appraisal The Seller must provide Freddie Mac with a full Appraisal of the Property that meets the requirements of Chapter 60, including all conditions specified in the Additional Appraisal Requirements Memorandum.
-The Property value determined in the Appraisal must be no less than the Property value determined by Freddie Mac and the report must meet all Freddie Mac requirements and underwriting conditions.
-Borrower and Key Borrower Principal Blanket Certification, Form 1112 Form 1112, Borrower and Key Borrower Principal Blanket Certification, must be used to certify the following documentation: Property Financial Statements (Historical and Budgeted) Rent Roll Real Estate Schedule
+A Appraisal The Seller /Servicer must provide Freddie Mac with a full Appraisal of the Property that meets the requirements of Chapter 60, including all conditions specified in the Additional Appraisal Requirements Memorandum.
+The Property value determined in the Appraisal must be no less than the Property value determined in the reprinted must be no less report must meet all Freddie Mac requirements and underwriting conditions.
+Appraisal Revision For a Mortgage taken under application on or after June 2, Summary 2025, the Seller/Servicer must provide an Appraisal Revision Summary as required by Section 60.10.
+The Seller/Servicer may use the Freddie Mac template or another format as long as it includes the information required in Section 60.10.
+Borrower and Key Form 1112, Borrower and Key Borrower Principal Blanket Borrower Principal Certification, must be used to certify the following Blanket Certification, Form 1112 documentation: Property Financial Statements (Historical and Budgeted)